Skip to content

 # Start global variable leak

-curl http://localhost:3000/global-variable-leak
+curl http://localhost:3000/memory-leak/global-variable/status

 Automated Testing